satyasai69/tg-scraper/README.md

 - Description: The description of the group (if available)
 - Link: The Telegram link to join the group

+## TODO

+- Implement proxy support to avoid rate limiting or banning
+- Use a list of proxies and rotate them for each request
+- Consider using libraries like `axios` with `https-proxy-agent` for handling requests through proxies

 ## Troubleshooting

 If you encounter any issues: